Ookamini95/dnd-aanghakan/Readme.md

 e dopo prompto

 Complete the blanks and the descriptive blanks in the following text.
 You have full artistic freedom on both the blank and the normal text :

+Custom rules (some optional rules) :

+- Baldur gate 3 custom rules ... #TODO
+- Expedition : some players may decide to send their pg to an expedition (discussed with the DM).
+In the meanwhile they will be allowed to use a lower level pg created with the DM.
+When both characters are present, the player MUST use its original character.